alexanderovie/datos/docs/interfaces/ISerpGoogleNewsTaskPostRequestInfo.md

 > `optional` **url**: `string`

-Defined in: main.ts:45468
+Defined in: main.ts:47855

-direct URL of the search query optional field you can specify a direct URL and we will sort it out to the necessary fields.
+direct URL of the search query optional field you can specify a direct URL and we will sort it out to the necessary fields;
 Note that this method is the most difficult for our API to process and also requires you to specify the exact language and location in the URL.
-In most cases, we wouldn’t recommend using this method.
+In most cases, we wouldn’t recommend using this method;
 example:
 https://www.google.co.uk/search?q=%20rank%20tracker%20api&hl=en&gl=GB&uule=w+CAIQIFISCXXeIa8LoNhHEZkq1d1aOpZS